 The band’s rock lineup includes drums, two electric guitars, and bass, with all four musicians providing vocals and harmonies.
 For special occasions, the band has also delighted fans with an “unplugged” lineup featuring violin, mandolin, and acoustic guitar.
+If you are lucky, you might even hear the occasional harmonica.
+Wowza!

 In the 1990s Caleb played with The Long Goodbye.
 In the 2000s he played with The New Hi Lo, and in the 2010s he played with himself.
 So now he’s pleased as punch to be in The Long Goodbye once again!